kevL/yata/ReadMe.txt

-             needs to be reloaded before it will display a changed fixed-width font) pathall=     a path without quotes to a valid directory to grope for 2da info for Crafting.2da or Spells.2da (see Appendix E: how to use Info paths) pathall=     another path for Crafting and Spells info pathall=     etc. (the first pathall has lowest priority and any info found will be replaced by any info found in subsequent pathall directories;
+             needs to be reloaded before it will display a changed fixed-width font) pathall=     a path without quotes to a valid directory to grope for 2da info for Crafting.2da, Spells.2da, or Feat.2da (see Appendix E: how to use Info paths) pathall=     another path for Crafting, Spells, and Feat info pathall=     etc. (the first pathall has lowest priority and any info found will be replaced by any info found in subsequent pathall directories;
              there can be as many or as few pathall directories as you like)